Form 8865 Filing Requirements (2026 Guide for US Expats with Foreign Partnerships)

 • Delinquent International Information Return Submission Procedures: If you do not need the Streamlined procedures (for example, if you have already reported all income but simply forgot the information return), you may be able to file the late form 8865 partnership reporting documents under this program.
 You must provide a statement explaining why the filing was late.

-• Reasonable Cause relief: You can attach a Reasonable Cause statement to a late-filed return.
+• Reasonable Cause Relief: You can attach a Reasonable Cause statement to a late-filed return.
 If you can prove that you acted in good faith and had a valid reason for the oversight, such as relying on incorrect professional advice or experiencing a significant life disruption, the IRS may exercise its discretion to abate the form 8865 penalties.

 Ignoring a past-due form 8865 is rarely the best strategy, as the statute of limitations remains open indefinitely until the form is submitted.